 Frequently sighted species: sand tiger sharks

 Though North Carolina surely sticks out among tropical destinations like Bali and Mexico, it’s one of the most underrated diving spots in the world.
 That’s because diving in Morehead City is a two-for-one diving experience — the spots you’re most likely to see Sand Tigers are around sunken ships.
 That’s right, wrecks and sharks!
 It’s also the most convenient place to shark dive if you live in the contiguous United States, and though these big boys can get as long as 10 feet and weigh near 200 pounds, they’ve never killed a person.
 Olympus Dive Center does a number of wreck dives here with two tanks for $130.

 Frequently sighted species: bull, hammerhead, and Caribbean reef sharks

 Sharks swim pretty much everywhere in the Bahamas, but some spots like Exuma, Grand Bahama, and Bimini offer better experiences than others through the islands.
 If you’re looking to cage dive with hammerheads and bull sharks, head to Tiger Beach in Grand Bahama or Bimini where Cage Diver offers trips down that don’t require a SCUBA certification.
 Or you can head to Exuma and Shark Reef where you’ll swim freely with Caribbean reef sharks at only about 35-feet down.

-There’s more than just turtles in the Galapagos.
-Near Wolf and Darwin Islands, scalloped hammerheads swim in packs of 100 or more, and though you’re never guaranteed to see any, spotting a school is one of the most spectacular sights in diving.
+There are more than just turtles in the Galapagos.
+Near Wolf and Darwin Islands, scalloped hammerheads swim in packs of 100 or more, and though you’re never guaranteed to see any, spotting a school is one of the most spectacular experiences in the world of shark diving.
 If you can get yourself to the Galapagos, Caradonna Dive Adventures has been at it a while and gives you your best shot.